Metrorail (South Africa)

-Metrorail is an operator of commuter rail services in the major urban areas of South Africa.
-It is a division of the Passenger Rail Agency of South Africa (PRASA), a state-owned enterprise which is responsible for most passenger rail services in South Africa.
-The Metrorail system consists of 471 stations, 2228 km of track, and carries an average of 1.7 million passengers per weekday.
+Metrorail is the South African operator of commuter rail services.
+The company operates an extensive network in the major metros of South Africa.
+It is a division of the Passenger Rail Agency of South Africa (PRASA), a state-owned enterprise responsible for most passenger rail services in South Africa.

-Metrorail was formed in 1996 as a business unit of Transnet and was transferred to the South African Rail Commuter Corporation (SARCC), the predecessor of PRASA.
-In the early-1990s Metrorail was placed under Spoornet, another business unit of Transnet but on 1 January 1997, Metrorail became an independent business within Transnet and the Metrorail regions were formed.
-In 2006 Metrorail was transferred back into the SARCC; in 2008 the SARCC became PRASA.
+The Metrorail network consists of 471 stations and 2228 km of track.
+In 2025, across its four regional hubs, Metrorail had a total ridership of 77 million passengers.